Covara / Whitepaper · Ed. MMXXVI

 FunctionWhat CVR does

-Reviewer and operator bondSits behind certified reviewers, module maintainers, and approved integration operators
+Reviewer & operator bondSits behind certified reviewers, module maintainers, and approved integration operators

 Shared standards fundingFunds maintenance of policy packs, template libraries, scoring models, and deprecation work